About the Journal

-Ethical Studies (ISSN 2534-8434) is a peer-reviewed, open-access online academic journal founded by the department of Ethical Studies at the Institute for the Study of Societies and Knowledge (Bulgarian Academy of Sciences).
+Ethical Studies (ISSN 2534-8434) is a peer-reviewed, open-access online academic journal founded and edited by the department of Ethical Studies at the Institute of Philosophy and Sociology (Bulgarian Academy of Sciences).
 One of the main objectives of the journal is to promote scholarly works in applied ethics, normative ethics, metaethics, as well as works that draw on more than one disciplinary approach, which, however, have some ethical problems as a main focus of investigation.

 ES also welcomes contributions in history of ethics and Bulgarian ethics.
 In addition to articles, it publishes translations, book reviews and event announcements.
 Among the primary objectives of the journal is to provide an ethical expertise for some of the most important contemporary ethical problems.
 It is addressed not only to academics, but also to the widest possible audience interested in ethics.

 The Journal is indexed in DOAJ (Directory of Open Access Journals), ROAD (Directory of Open Access Scholarly Resources), Google Scholar.

 Ethical Studies accepts only previously unpublished manuscripts.
 There should be no conflict of interests: if any, it must be clearly stated.
 ES does not charge any publication fees.
 It does not pay an honorarium for the approved contributions.
 All publications are licensed under a Creative Commons Attribution license that permits a free distribution.
 The journal allows the authors to hold the copyright without restrictions and to retain publishing rights without restrictions.
 The authors do not need to request permission to reuse their publications.